espocrm/documentation/docs/development/how-to-start.md

 ## Configuration for development

-Edit the config file `data/config.php`, add the parameter:
+Parameters can be set in `data/config.php`.

+Developer mode disables cache, front-end libs are loaded directly from the `node_modules` directory.

 ```php
 'isDeveloperMode' => true,
 ```

-You can also add the parameter:
+You can force using backend cache (metadata, langauge etc.) in the developer mode.
+Might be useful as the application will be slow w/o cache.

 ```php
 'useCacheInDeveloperMode' => true,
 ```
-That will force using a backend cache (metadata, langauge etc.).

 ## Where to put customizations